Siakam pours in 44 as Raptors rock Pelicans

 Ingram's three-point play ended New Orleans' drought nearly four minutes into the period, but the Raptors maintained command.
 Siakam made two 3-pointers and VanVleet made one as the lead grew to 66-41.

-Toronto led by 25 points three more times before finishing with a 75-53 halftime lead. --Field Level Media
+Toronto led by 25 points four more times -- and get the lead to 26 once -- before finishing with a 75-53 halftime lead.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)